- Access allows you to save attachments or just paths, as needed.

 - In forms, you can add a button with a macro to open the file using the “Link to Hyperlink” command.

-The main advantage is that the database does not increase in size, although you'll lose the reference if the file is moved or deleted from its original location.
+The main advantage is that the database size doesn't increase , although you will lose the reference if the file is moved or deleted from its original location.
 This method is preferred for users who manage large volumes of documents and don't want to overload Access.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.